So what’s so interesting about Ostrava

 Book Jacket (pdf)

-A Study Day held at Cardiff University on 11th.
-May 2018
+A 10- minute talk from a study day held at Cardiff University on 11th May 2018.

 Martin Vogel – who is the son of Ostravak, Heinz Vogel – has written a review of Ostrava and its Jews: ‘Now No-one sings You Lullabies’.
 Observing that the focus on survivors’ stories gives the book an uplifting tone, he notes: